miguel-guerrero/embedded_trace/README.md

   2) To postprocess a trace buffer dump into either `rpt` or `vcd` format after application execution and buffer dump.
 E.g

     $ scripts/gen_log.py -msgs msgs.txt -freq_in_mhz 100.0 -output_style=rpt -hex_log example.log > example.rpt

+  Note that in the example above a frequency of 100.0 MHz is assumed to convert to clock tick counts to uSecs.
+The Makefile provides TIME_STAMP_RATE_MHZ that can be customized for this purpose.

   This is an example of such a report (`rpt` format)

   ```